Penn State Schuylkill: Academics

 Penn State Schuylkill offers ten baccalaureate and four associate degrees as well as nine academic minors.
 Students also have the option to participate in the 2+2 degree plan, where they can begin any of 275+ majors at the Schuylkill campus and complete the remainder of their degree at another Penn State campus, including University Park.

 Athletics

 The Penn State–Schuylkill athletic teams are called the Nittany Lions.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an NAIA Independent within the Continental Athletic Conference since the 2018–19 academic year.
-The Nittany Lions also compete as a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Pennsylvania State University Athletic Conference (PSUAC) since the 2008–09 academic year.
+The Nittany Lions compete as a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Pennsylvania State University Athletic Conference (PSUAC) since the 2008–09 academic year.
+The Nittany Lions also compete as a member of the Eastern College Athletic Conference (ECAC), being the first non-NCAA institution to gain membership, following their admission in the 2024–25 academic year.
+It also competes in the NCAA Division III Atlantic East Conference as an associate member in women's flag football.

+The Nittany Lions are former members of the National Association of Intercollegiate Athletics (NAIA), having primarily competed as an NAIA Independent within the Continental Athletic Conference after their entry during the 2018–19 academic year.
+While there has been no formal confirmation from the school regarding their exit, they are no longer shown as a member when searching the NAIA's interactive member directory by their zip code (17972), and are no longer listed under members from Pennsylvania.

-Penn State–Schuylkill competes in 11 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country and track & field; while women's sports include basketball, cross country, soccer, softball, track & field and volleyball; and co-ed sports include golf.
+Penn State Schuylkill competes in 12 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country and track & field.
+Women's sports include basketball, cross country, flag football, soccer, softball, track & field, and volleyball.
+Golf is sponsored for both sexes.